ltw-webdev-1/curriculum/install-all-the-things-windows.md

       1. Download the app from the [GitHub Desktop](https://desktop.github.com/) website.
       2. Double click the installer and let it do its thing.
       3. Sign in with your GitHub username, email address, and password.
-      4. When it asks you to look for repositories—press “Skip”.
-      5. *It will try to get you to do a tutorial with these little pop-up bubbles—don’t bother, press the little “x” icon on the bubble.*

   - title: "Install the Command Line Tools"
     before: |